-Throughout 2022/23 our Company's Directors were, as always, conscientious, cohesive and fully committed to advancing the long-term interests of shareholders.
-I would like, therefore, to take this opportunity to thank, on behalf of members, all of my fellow directors: Mark Brady, Phil Dalley, Trinity Hastwell, Greg Close, Jacqui Wilson-Smith and Managing Director Christian Hunter.
+In the meantime, on behalf of all Travellers Choice shareholders I would like to express my enduring gratitude to all of my fellow Directors: Mark Brady, Phil Dalley, Trinity Hastwell, Greg Close, Jacqui Wilson-Smith and Managing Director Christian Hunter.

-Finally, I would like to acknowledge the trust and encouragement you, our members, provide to the Board, as well as our talented management and staff.
-Your support is, I can assure you, received with humility and immense gratitude.
+Finally, and as always, thank you, our members, for the respect, trust and encouragement you have provided to your Board, as well as our dedicated senior management team and our much-valued staff.

+I can assure you that your support is never taken for granted, and is always received with the utmost gratitude and humility.

+Banthow